 The cause of ulcerative colitis is unknown.
-People with this condition have problems with the immune system, but it is not clear whether immune problems cause this illness.
-Although stress and certain foods can trigger symptoms, they do not cause ulcerative colitis.
+People with this condition have problems with the immune system.
+However, it is not clear if immune problems cause this illness.
+Stress and certain foods can trigger symptoms, but they do not cause ulcerative colitis.

-Ulcerative colitis may affect any age group, although there are peaks at ages 15 - 30 and then again at ages 50 - 70.
+Ulcerative colitis may affect any age group.
+There are peaks at ages 15 to 30 and then again at ages 50 to 70.

-The disease can begin the rectal area, and may involve the entire large intestine over time.
+The disease can begin in the rectal area.
+It may involve the entire large intestine over time.
 It may also start in the rectum and other parts of the large intestine at the same time.

-Risk factors include a family history of ulcerative colitis, or Jewish ancestry.
+Risk factors include a family history of ulcerative colitis or other autoimmune diseases, or Jewish ancestry.

-The symptoms vary in severity and may start slowly or suddenly.
-About half of people only have mild symptoms.
+The symptoms can be more or less severe.
+They may start slowly or suddenly.
+Half of people only have mild symptoms.
 Others have more severe attacks that occur more often.
-Many factors can lead to attacks, including respiratory infections or physical stress.
+Many factors can lead to attacks.

 Other tests that may be done to help diagnose this condition include:

-Hospitalization is often needed for severe attacks.
-Your doctor may prescribe corticosteroids to reduce inflammation.
-You may be given nutrients through a vein (intravenous line).
+During a severe episode, you may need to be treated in the hospital for severe attacks.
+Your doctor may prescribe corticosteroids.
+You may be given nutrients through a vein (IV line).

 DIET AND NUTRITION

-Ask your doctor or nurse for tips on your to manage your stress.
+Ask your health care provider for tips on your to manage your stress.